RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/system/esp_event.rst

 Declaring and defining events
 -----------------------------

-As mentioned previously, events consists of two-part identifiers: the event base and the event ID.
+As mentioned previously, events consists of two-part identifers: the event base and the event ID.
 The event base identifies an independent group of events; the event ID identifies the event within that group.
 Think of the event base and event ID as a person's last name and first name, respectively.
 A last name identifies a family, and the first name identifies a person within that family.